You are here

 Refeeding Syndrome

-Refeeding severely undernourished patients with parenteral nutrition may result in the refeeding syndrome, characterized by the intracellular shift of potassium, phosphorus, and magnesium as the patient becomes anabolic.
+Administering PN to severely undernourished patients may result in the refeeding syndrome, which is characterized by intracellular shift of potassium, phosphorus, and magnesium as the patients become anabolic.
 Thiamine deficiency and fluid retention may also develop.
-Carefully monitor severely undernourished patients and slowly increase their nutrient intakes, while avoiding overfeeding, to prevent these complications.
+To prevent these complications, closely monitor severely malnourished patients and slowly increase their nutrient intake.

 Monitoring/Laboratory Tests